grange85/ahfow-www/_posts/2023/2023-06-15-my-record-collection-043-magic-hour-will-they-turn-you-on-or-will-they-turn-on-you.md

 ---
 layout: post
-title: 'My record collection #043: Magic Hour - Will They Turn You On or Will They Turn on You'
+title: '#043: Magic Hour - Will They Turn You On or Will They Turn on You'
 sitemap: true
-series-title:
+series-title: My record collection
 author:
   display_name: Andy
   login: admin